openplanet-nl/mlhook/MLHook.autodoc.md

 ### RegisterMLHook -- `void RegisterMLHook(HookMLEventsByType@ hookObj, const string &in type = "", bool isNadeoEvent = false)`

 Register a hook object to recieve events of the specified type (or the default for that page).
-The MLHook_Event_ prefix is automatically applied, unless isNadeoEvent is false
+The MLHook_Event_ prefix is automatically applied, except if isNadeoEvent is true

 ### RegisterPlaygroundMLExecutionPointCallback -- `void RegisterPlaygroundMLExecutionPointCallback(MLFeedFunction@ func)`